acapps/using-zipwhip/zipwhip-webhooks.md

 > Zipwhip does not support SSL V3.0 and older.

 ##Adding Web Hooks
 Install a Web Hook onto the text-enabled phone number.
-When an event occurrs the details of the message will be delivered to the URL specified.
+When an event occurs the details of the message will be delivered to the URL specified.

 ###Parameters
 |Parameter|Required|Description